Valuation for buying the freehold of a leasehold house in the UK

 After the Valuation

-You as a leaseholder have to start the process by issuing a formal notice of claim to the leaseholder.
+You as a leaseholder have to start the process by issuing a formal notice of claim to the freeholder.
 It is important to seek professional advice from a valuation surveyor with good knowledge of the market so you know what costs you are going to incur before you initiate the process.

 If you are looking for a lease extension in Slough, UK contact us for any kind of assistance.
 Our team of chartered surveyors can help you successfully negotiate your lease extensions or enfranchisement.
 Give us a call for a consultation today.